BMW 2 Series Gran Coupe Review

 BMW 2 Series Gran Coupe: what would you like to read next?

-There are three engine choices: a 1.5-litre, three-cylinder petrol 218i with 140hp if you mostly drive around town, a 2.0-litre four-cylinder 220d diesel if you do lots of motorway miles or the range topping M235i with a 306hp 2.0 petrol.
-The 1.5 comes with either a six-speed manual or seven speed auto, while the 220d and M235i come with an eight-speed auto only.
+Your engine choices are between a 1.5-litre, three-cylinder petrol 218i with 140hp, a 2.0-litre four-cylinder 220d diesel or the range topping M235i with a 306hp 2.0 petrol.
+The 1.5 comes with either a six-speed manual or seven-speed auto, while the 220d and M235i come with an eight-speed auto only.
 The 1.5-litre petrol is the best all-rounder but the diesels are good for long trips.
 The M235i is fast but not exciting enough.

 While its exterior will divide opinion, inside of the BMW 2 Series Gran Coupe will win many fans.
 It’s solid, logical and tech-laden, although Mercedes does better dials.